 Inspired by Newsweek’s recognition of Sheba’s preeminent role in the international healthcare arena, Prof. Kreiss declared, “Never resting on our laurels, Sheba will continue pushing the boundaries to find cures and treatments that will not only benefit our patients in Israel but also mankind around the globe.”

 Newsweek is a prominent news magazine and website that has been reporting first-rate journalism across the globe for more than 80 years.
-Since their early days, Newsweek has prioritized responsible, in-depth coverage of healthcare, and the publication is known for its expert opinions and contemporary pulse.
+Since its early days, Newsweek has prioritized responsible, in-depth coverage of healthcare, and the publication is known for its expert opinions and contemporary pulse.

 To generate their current top ten hospital rankings, Newsweek partnered with Statista Inc., a global market research and consumer data company.
 Together, they assembled a diverse panel of premier doctors, medical professionals, and administrators from four continents who collaborated to determine which hospitals deserved to be included in the respected top ten.